SAP RISE – How high will it take you?

 Anyway, SAP aims to help here and have recently acquired the leading business process management vendor, Signavio, in Germany.

-2. Tools and Services.
+2. RISE with SAP Tools & Services.

 SAP already has a set of tools and services to help customers migrate from ECC to S/4HANA on premise/any premise (S/4HANA for simplicity) and S/4HANA Cloud, called the MOVE program.